Comfort food and mindful moments in ever-changing times.

 Makes 2 large loaves or 4 small ones

 1 tbsp whole milk

-2 tbsp pearl sugar (optional)
+2 tbsp pearl sugar or sliced almonds (optional)

 In a small saucepan, combine the milk and sugar and whisk until sugar is dissolved.
 Add butter, over medium low heat and stir gently, until the butter is melted.
 Remove from the heat.